kdlovett/keith-website/_posts/journal/2017-02-12-german_words.md

 * Kurz danach... - Shortly thereafter (Kurz danach, sind sie ins Theater gegangen. - Shortly thereafter, they went to the theater.)

-* Noch nicht... - Not yet (Mein Deutsch ist nicht noch perfekt.)
+* Noch nicht... - Not yet (Mein Deutsch ist nicht noch perfekt. - My German is not yet perfect.)

-* Die Datei... - the file (Die Datei ist zu groß.)
+* Die Datei... - the file (Die Datei ist zu groß. - The file is too big.)

+* Nett Sie kennen zu lernen... - Nice to meet you.
+Alternatively you can say "Freut mich" which basically means I am glad (to meet you).